-Right-This conveyor carries the hot copper bars to the rolls, where they are turned into rols from which wire is drawn.
+Right-This conveyor carries the hot copper bars to the rolls, where they are turned into rods from which wire is drawn.
 The copper billet furnace which heats the 225-pound bars is one of the largest in the world.
 It is capable of heating 60,000 pounds of the metal to 1,750 degrees F. each hour.
 The bars travel through a heating chamber in which enough bricks were used to build three six-room bungalows of solid brick construction.

-Each pass of the bars through the rolls reduces the thickness of the copper and increases the length, so that now the bar, which was originally 54 inches long and 4 inches square has become 1,200 feet long and only a junch thicker Here the end of the red hot copper rod is being placed between the revolving rolls, reducing its diameter and increasing its length. gangue sinks.
+Each pass of the bars through the rolls reduces the thickness of the copper and increases the length, so that now the bar, which was originally 54 inches long and 4 inches square, has become a rod 1,200 feet long and only 14 inch in diameter.
+Here the end of the red hot copper rod is being placed between the revolving rolls, reducing its size and increasing its length.

+gangue sinks.
 The copper thus secured is then smelted and refined.